-All students who studied French, Spanish or German in high school must take the online placement exam before enrolling in their first French, Spanish or German course at UMaine.
+All students who studied French or Spanish in high school must take the online placement exam before enrolling in their first French or Spanish course at UMaine.
 Transfer students who have been awarded college credit are exempt from this requirement.
 They should instead visit the department chair at 201 Little Hall or email the department to request placement assistance based on their transcripts.

-- If you place above the 101 level, you will need to be enrolled manually by the department.
+- If you place above the 101 level (first semester), you will need to be enrolled manually by the department.
 You can do this in one of two ways:

 Please contact the department if you have questions about your placement.